jquinss/PasswordManager/README.md

 ### To Do

 * Users can be informed about the strength of the generated password.
+* Users can be informed if the password entity is expired.
 * Users can create database backups.
 * Users can recover backups.
 * Users can generate key pairs (public-private keys).
+* User can customize settings.
+* Add loading splash image.

 ## Status